ddprrt/ddprrt.github.io/_posts/2018-12-27-top-talks-to-watch-2018.md

 ## Kelsey Hightower - Kubernetes and the Path to Serverless

 I'm pretty new to the whole Kubernetes thing and most likely won't touch it too much in my career.
-Nonetheless I enjoyed [Kelsey Hightower's](https://twitter.com/kelseyhightower) take on Kubernetes with Serverless.
+Nonetheless, I enjoyed [Kelsey Hightower's](https://twitter.com/kelseyhightower) take on Kubernetes with Serverless.

 I won't spoil too much, but Kelsey's way of presenting is so engaging, fun, inspiring and motivational.
 He gets an audience applauding the black heroines of 60s NASA, segueing into